hackbinghamton/IntroToProgrammingWorkshop/README.md

 #### Commit often
 Commits should be made as **frequently** as possible.
 Frequent commits allow you to easily revert changes.

+#### Leave descriptive commits
+Commits should act as snapshots of your code.
+By adding descriptive commits, you'll make it easier to identify what your changes did.
 ## Comparing different languages